Stein Family Scholarship

 Eligibility

-Scholarship applicants must be Jewish and be current residents of Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Suffolk, Isle of Wight County, Hampton, Newport News, and the Peninsula).
+• Be Jewish and current residents of Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Siffolk, Isle of Wight Country, Hampton, Newport News, and the Peninsula).

-• Applicants must be high school graduates entering a degree-granting institution within the United States for the first time as a full-time, degree-seeking student.
+• Be high school graduates entering a degree-granting institution within the United States for the first time as a full-time, degree-seeking student.
 The institution must participate in the Federal Student Aid Program (Title IV).

-• Applicant must demonstrate academic ability, concern for school and both the Jewish and general communities through extracurricular activities and volunteer service, and note any unusual circumstances that make the applicant more worthy of consideration.
+• Demonstrate academic ability, concern for school, the Jewish community, and general communities through extracurricular activities and volunteer service.
+Applicants are encouraged to note any unusual circumstances that would make the candidate more worthy of consideration.

-• Applicant must show substantiated financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+• Demonstrate substantiated financial need as determined by the Free Application for Federal Student Aid (FAFSA).

-To determine need, all students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov so that the Expected Family Contribution (EFC) may be determined.
-Students are encouraged to complete this application as soon as possible; federal funds are limited and distributed on a first come, first serve basis.
+• FAFSA Requirement: To determine need, all students must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov so that the Student Aid Index (SAI) may be determined.
+When applying for this scholarship, applicants must provide a copy of the FAFSA Submission Summary, which should include the SAI.
+The SAI replaces the Expected Family Contribution (EFC) beginning with the 2024–2025 school year.
+Students are encouraged to complete the application as soon as possible; federal funds are limited and distributed on a first come, first serve basis.
+Click here to learn more about FAFSA.

 • Leia Morrissey, 2022 Recipient